robertbrodrecht/launchpad/README.md

 =============

 * Database and Asset Migration
+* Fix the "missing image breaks resize" bug
+* Add section in the codex for tools / utilities

 To Do For 1.6
 =============

 * Take another stab at MU Support
+* HTML5-based Caption Shortcode Override
 * UI for creating Metaboxes and Flexible Content
 * Site Options
   * Multiple options pages?